Not deep time.

 Each node is a distinct biological communication system.
 Every line is a documented interdependence.
 Remove one system — the others fail.
 Hover a node to inspect it.

 Each dot is a distinct biological communication system.
 Every line is a documented interdependency.
-None can function without the others - and all had to be present simultaneously from the first living cell.
+None can function without the others — and all had to be present simultaneously from the first living cell.
 Hover any node to read its argument.
-Click any node to open the full deep dive.

 The primary sequence layer.
 Not merely storage — a four-symbol digital code whose information content is entirely in arrangement, not chemistry.
 ENCODE (2012): 80% of the genome is biochemically functional.
 Crick's sequence hypothesis (1958) has never been overturned.